Fórsa: Union Composition

 Each division's representatives have a biennial conference where it decides its policy regarding that division.
 On alternate years there is a National conference for the entire union that decides on policy issues for the entire union.
 The union is governed by a national executive, made up of elected representatives from each of the divisions.
 Each division is represented on the National Executive in a manner broadly proportionate to the membership strength of each division.

 The organization has a combined staff of 120 (67 officials and 53 administration).
-The three outgoing General secretaries of the predecessor unions, Tom Geragthy (PSEU), Eoin Ronayne (CPSU) and Shay Cody (IMPACT) are the initial general secretaries for Fórsa, but following the transfer of Geragthy to the Labour Court, and the retirement of Shay Cody, Eoin Ronayne opted to change his title to "Deputy General secretary" to bring clarity to the structure following following the appointment the new union head.
+The three outgoing General secretaries of the predecessor unions, Tom Geragthy (PSEU), Eoin Ronayne (CPSU) and Shay Cody (IMPACT) are the initial general secretaries for Fórsa, but following the transfer of Geragthy to the Labour Court, and the retirement of Shay Cody, Eoin Ronayne opted to change his title to "Deputy General secretary" to bring clarity to the structure following the appointment the new union head.
 Kevin Callinan.

 The union has a combined income of more than €20m a year and estimated assets of more than €80m, of which more than €50m will be held in a fund for use in disputes with employers and legal cases.